carpentries-incubator/managing-computational-projects/_episodes/01-introduction.md

 Recent groundbreaking research utilising AI technologies in biomedicine has led to an enormous interest among researchers in data science, ML and AI approach to extract useful insights from big data, make new discoveries and address biological questions.
 As pictured below, in order to apply these tools, researcher first need to understand and apply the building blocks of data science, especially research data management, collaborative working and project management.

+> In what aspects of your projects do you already apply computational and statistical approaches?
+> Do you consider data science relevant for your project?
+Why/Why not?
+>
+{: .discussion}

 The [**Data Science for Biomedical Scientists**](https://github.com/alan-turing-institute/data-training-for-bioscience) project helps address this need in training by equipping experimental biomedical scientists with essential computational skills.
 In all the resources developed within this project, we consistently emphasise how computational and data science approaches can be applied while ensuring reproducibility, collaboration and transparent reporting.